DataDog/hiring-engineers/answers.md

 ## Final Question:
-I could think of an application for Spotify, Deezer, Qobuz or maybe even Youtube to monitor what kind of music we listen to and at which hours.
-Maybe I listen to classical in the morning and metal in the evening _usually_ and that on days where I listen to jazz _before_ going to sleep I lose my will sleep!
+I could think of an application for Spotify, Deezer, Qobuz or maybe even Youtube to monitor what kind of music we listen to and at what time.
+Maybe I _usually_ listen to classical in the morning and metal in the evening and that the days I listen to jazz _before_ going to sleep I stay awake longer!
 Or if I _start_ the day with some cult badass 70s rock maybe I will want to eat more at lunch...
 Well...
 You said "_creative_".

+---

 Once again, thank you.
-I hope I wrote enough and was able to be clear and sound.
+I hope I wrote enough and was able to be clear and concise.